 According to the Centers for Disease Control and Prevention, the flu season can start as early as October and last well into May, so it's time to start thinking about what you need to do to keep you and your family healthy.
 To help, we've rounded up our best posts about the influenza virus and put it here in one spot so that you can easily find the information you need to avoid the flu — and know what to do if you get it.

-Here are 10 things you need to know to get ready for flu season:
+Here are several things you need to know to get ready for flu season:

 1. What is the flu, anyway?
 How can just a tiny package of genes wreak such havoc on your body — and on your community?
 Here's a quick primer on how the flu virus works and how to tell if it's the cold or the flu.